-Cost of Living in Maldives
+Maldives : Cost of Living by City

-How Much Does It Cost to Live In Maldives?
+How Much Does It Cost to Live in Maldives?

 The cost of living in the Maldives depends highly on where you live: for instance, if you are a local Maldivian and live on one of the islands, then the cost of living is reasonable – in between the high and the low.